VenetDCPDistributed Co-simulation Platform

 - Toshiba Digital Solutions Corporation

-Even if these issues are overcome, processing a simulation linking many cooperating models will constitutes a heavy load, that will take a long time to execute on a single PC.
+Even if these issues are overcome, processing a simulation linking many cooperating models is a heavy load that takes a long time to execute on a single PC.

 Connecting multiple signal lines without any mistakes is a challenge, and it takes considerable man-hours to investigate whether a problem is a connection error or a bug.

 Design data for models is confidential information belonging to each company, and they must connect their development environments without disclosing this information to other companies.

 - Simulation is slow

 Operation slows and it takes time to execute simulations when combining multiple models on one computer.

 The brand name for industrial IoT services compliant with the Toshiba IoT Reference Architecture.